Ancient China in Context

 The Classical Chinese Military Tradition

 E Bruce Brooks and A Taeko Brooks

-When announced, this book may be ordered from the University of Massachusetts Press
+Releast date is not yet firm.
+When available, this book may be ordered from the University Press of New England.

 23 Oct 2014 / Contact The Project / Exit to Publications Page